Betty Halff-Epstein: Life after the war and alongside WIZO

 Parallel to her involvement with WIZO, Halff-Epstein continued her education from 1960 onwards, taking courses at the University of Basel in art history, philosophy, history and German studies.
 At the same time, she sold the company she had inherited from her husband.

 In the 1960s, Halff-Epstein suffered another stroke of fate.
 Her youngest daughter Lily-Anne suffered a serious car accident that also damaged her brain.
 From then on, Halff-Epstein took intensive care of her daughter and her young family.

 Halff-Epstein often travelled to the US and Israel, even shortly after the Six-Day War.
 She was often accompanied on her trips by friends, grandchildren or other family members.

 At the beginning of 1991, her eldest daughter Marlise died of cancer.
-The death of her daughter was unbearable for Halff-Epstein and she passed away soon afterwards, on 31.05.1991.
+The death of her daughter was unbearable for Halff-Epstein and she died soon afterwards, on 31 May 1991.
 The estate was donated to the Jewish Museum of Switzerland.

 Her greatest merits include her great success as a business manager at a time when this role was not socially recognised for women, as well as her humanitarian commitment - whether in helping and rescuing Jews during the Second World War or in the context of her WIZO activities.